Trait gstd::prelude::PartialOrd

 If Ord is also implemented for Self and Rhs, it must also be consistent with partial_cmp (see the documentation of that trait for the exact requirements).
 It’s easy to accidentally make them disagree by deriving some of the traits and manually implementing others.

-• transitivity: a < b and b < c implies a < c.
+• Transitivity: if A: PartialOrd<B> and B: PartialOrd<C> and A: PartialOrd<C>, then a < b and b < c implies a < c.
 The same must hold for both == and >.
+This must also work for longer chains, such as when A: PartialOrd<B>, B: PartialOrd<C>, C: PartialOrd<D>, and A: PartialOrd<D> all exist.

 Violating these requirements is a logic error.
 The behavior resulting from a logic error is not specified, but users of the trait must ensure that such logic errors do not result in undefined behavior.
 This means that unsafe code must not rely on the correctness of these methods.